Primechain/primechain-api-docs/docs/usecases/bank_guarantee.md

 The encrypted data is decrypted.

 ### Step 4: Verification
-The digital signature is verified
+The digital signature is verified.

 ### Step 5: Output
 The output will be the bank guarantee, the details of the signer and the status of the signature (true implies that the signature is verified and valid).